 - For this spanakopita recipe you will need a non stick baking pan, about 25cm.
 Put the first sheet of filo in the pan and sprinkle with olive oil, letting the excess hang over the sides.
 Keep going with the rest of the sheets, turning a little before adding each additional pastry sheet and sprinkling with olive oil.
 Use 2-3 phyllo sheets, depending on how thick your phyllo is.
 Tip in the filling of the spanakopita and fold over the excess pastry to cover.
 If you like to prepare a larger pan of spanakopita for a big crowd, double the ingredients for the filling and use a 25*35 cm baking dish.
 Layer the 2-3 phyllo sheets to form the bottom of the spanakopita, tip in the filling and top with 2-3 more phyllo sheets.

 - Brush the top of the spanakopita with olive oil and scar with a sharp knife.
 Bake in preheated oven for about 60 minutes until the phyllo is crisp and golden.

 - Leave the spanakopita cool down for 10-15 minutes before cutting into pieces.
-Serve the spanakopita with Greek feta salad.
+Serve the spanakopita with Greek salad.
 Enjoy!